 Versus a traditional Santos doll, a Santos CAGE doll is a doll from the torso up and an open wire cage on the bottom.
 Many Santos dolls are articulated, including the cage dolls, which often have articulated arms.

 Ideas for Decorating with Santos Dolls

 Either way, antique or reproduction, Santos cage dolls can be a beautiful addition to a home’s decor.
 If you have a collection, they look nice when grouped together to create a statement.

 If you have just one (or even a few), it can be a nice addition when mixed with other, more traditional objects in the room.

 If tall, they can be used to add height to displays.

-Highly articulated dolls can begin to take on any shape you want, such as this one which is being used as a paper weight for decorating magazines.
+Highly articulated dolls can begin to take on any shape you want, such as this one which is being used on my coffee table.